westontwilliams/rolling-OPS-dash/README.md

 # Hitter-streakiness
-Script to track a hitter's streakiness over a season
+Shiny App to track a hitter's streakiness over a season